ATI-Wuhan/WhatieSDK_iOS/README.md

 ```

 ### 4.2 User login
 Upon a successful call, the user’s session will be stored locally by the SDK.
-When the app is launched next time, the used is logged in by default, and no more login action is required.
+When the app is launched next time, the user is logged in by default, and no more login action is required.

 #### Email login